wp-plugins/huzzaz-video-gallery/readme.txt

 3. Choose your own custom colors and your video gallery will be responsive and fill up any containing element

 == Changelog ==

+= 5.1 =

+Added autoplay functionality and output escaping

+= 5.0 =

+Automatic sizing of video gallery to fit the page and tested compatibility for wordpress 4.3

 = 4.5 =